epicallan/webpack-graphql-typescript/README.md

     npm run dev         - Start the server in watchmode (Useful for development) npm test            - run tests once
-    npm run test:watch  - run tests in watchmode (Useful for development) How to run it:
+    npm run test:watch  - run tests in watchmode (Useful for development) npm run gqlToTs     - builds out typescript types from your graphql types and puts them in src/types How to run it:
 ----
 ```bash